-Each meeting’s agenda is posted in two locations on the Friday before the regular Board meeting: at GFPD Station1, 20975 Geyserville Ave and; on this this website at our Upcoming Board Meeting page.
+Each meeting’s agenda is posted in two locations on the Friday before the regular Board meeting: at GFPD Station 1, 20975 Geyserville Ave and on this this website on the Upcoming Board Meeting page.

 Prior to each meeting, a Board packet is assembled, containing documents pertinent to agenda actions items along with copies of the District’s accounts payables, correspondence, and other items of general information for the Board.
-The Board packet is available for public viewing at GFPD Station1, 20975 Geyserville Ave, at 1:30 on the Friday before the Board meeting.
+The Board packet is available for public viewing at GFPD Station1, 20975 Geyserville Ave, by 5 p.m. on the Friday before the Board meeting.

 The Fire Protection District Law of 1987 is the foundation cornerstone of a fire protection district in the State of California and is found under the California Health and Safety Code beginning with Section 13800.

-Sometimes referred to as the Bergeson Fire District Law the Fire District Law or 1987 succeeds the Fire Protection District Law of 1961 as the statutory authorization for formation and delivery of fire services as a special district.
+Sometimes referred to as the Bergeson Fire District Law, the Fire District Law of 1987 succeeds the Fire Protection District Law of 1961 as the statutory authorization for formation and delivery of fire services as a special district.